IBM/platinum-demos/docs/100-business-automation-streamline-work-with-watsonx-orchestrate/demo-script.md

 <summary>Introduction</summary>

-Today we’ll look at how watsonx Orchestrate uses conversational AI to help a salesperson get work done quickly.
+Today we’ll see how IBM watsonx Orchestrate uses conversational AI to help sales professionals get their work done quickly.

-A high priority task for sellers can be to implement an effective marketing strategy to upsell/cross-sell to their existing client base.
-Identifying the right potential clients and doing personalized outreach achieves the best results.
-However, this requires sellers to work across various systems, including a CRM tool like Salesforce, a product upsell recommendation engine, and an email tool like Outlook.
-It can become a daunting task because every outreach activity is best done when personalized.

-Let’s look at a customer outreach activity that typically consumes a few hours.
-We’ll see how a seller is able to reduce that time down to 5 minutes or less.
-Let’s get started.
+Sellers in every industry perform many different tasks each day in their effort to upsell and cross-sell.
+In today's example, we'll look at an insurance sales representative... , including making customer offers, updating policies, and processing claims.
+Each of these tasks require the use of multiple systems, making it challenging to remember which applications are required and how they are used.

+Let’s look at how we can help reps become more efficient and effective in carrying out these daily responsibilities.
+Prior to watsonx Orchestrate, sales reps in a brokerage office dedicated a few hours per week to sending prospecting emails for upsell and cross-sell.
+The steps of this process were:
+1. Search the CRM system for customers that meet certain criteria.
+2. Determine the best upsell and cross-sell products to offer each customer.
+3. Write a customized email to each customer.
+4. Send each e-mail.

+We will see in the demo how quickly IBM watsonx Orchestrate can assist insurance sellers in performing this sequence of tasks.

 <br/><br/>